 A man of many talents, Paul Anka has done his fair share of acting in front of the camera, appearing in 3000 Miles to Graceland starring Kevin Costner, Kurt Russell, and Christian Slater, Mad Dog Time with Richard Dreyfuss, and Captain Ron with Kurt Russell and Martin Short.
 Not only did he appear in the film, The Longest Day but he also composed the film's main theme.
 For more than twenty-five years, the theme song was used as the Regimental March by the Canadian Airborne Regiment.

-After forty-five years, Paul shows no signs of slowing down.
+After fifty-nine years, Paul shows no signs of slowing down.
 He continues to tour ten months out of the year, proving still to be a veritable force of nature with a boundless commitment to satisfying his dedicated international following.
-He is one of the few select artists in history to have a record in Billboard's Top 50 charts for five consecutive decades.
-With the May 31st release of his most recent album, Rock Swings, he may be going for a sixth consecutive decade of Top 50 hits.
+He is one of the few select artists in history to have a record in Billboard's Top 50 charts for six consecutive decades.

-This past year marked a milestone when Anka performed in his native Ottawa for the first time in more than 20 years.
-There is little doubt that Paul "has lived a life that's full" with a successful career, five wonderful daughters and three grandchildren.
+There is little doubt that Paul "has lived a life that's full" with a successful career, five wonderful daughters, a son and eight grandchildren.